li-chiun-lin/CodingCompetitions/GoogleKickStart/2013_B/hex.md

 - "Nobody wins": If nobody has yet won the game.
 Note that a game of Hex can't end without a winner!

 Note that in any impossible state, the only correct answer is "Impossible", even if red or blue has formed a connected path of stones linking the opposing sides of the board marked by his or her colors.

+## Input

+The first line of input gives the number of test cases, $T$. $T$ test cases follow.
+Each test case start with the size of the side of the board, $N$.
+This is followed by a board of $N$ rows and $N$ columns consisting of only 'B', 'R' and '.' characters.
+'B' indicates a cell occupied by blue stone, 'R' indicates a cell occupied by red stone, and '.' indicates an empty cell.